wp-plugins/google-affiliate-network/readme.txt

 === Google Affiliate Network ===
 Contributors: Robert Heller
 Donate link: http://www.deepsoft.com/GAN
-Tags: gan,affiliate,widget,google,plugin,ads
+Tags: gan,affiliate,widget,google,plugin,ads,shortcode
 Requires at least: 2.7
-Tested up to: 3.1
+Tested up to: 3.1.1
-Stable tag: 3.1
+Stable tag: 3.2

-A Widget plugin to display Google Affiliate Network ads.
+A Widget / shortcode plugin to display Google Affiliate Network ads.
 Both text links and image ads can be displayed.
-The widgets are parameterized.
+The widgets and shortcodes are parameterized.

 == Description ==

-A Widget plugin to display Google Affiliate Network ads.
+A Widget / shortcode plugin to display Google Affiliate Network ads.
 Both text links and image ads can be displayed.
 The widgets are parameterized.
 There is backend access to the database table of links.
 Links can be added and/or edited by hand.
 A Tcl script is included to insert E-Mailed links (link subscriptions).
-The Widgets are parameterized for both sidebar display (vertical layout) as well as leader/footer display (horizontal layout).
+The Widgets and shortcodes are parameterized for both sidebar display (vertical layout) as well as leader/footer display (horizontal layout).

 == Installation ==